simpleinjector/Documentation/source/quickstart.rst

 # Unpack the downloaded .zip file;
 # Add the **SimpleInjector.dll** to your start-up project by right-clicking on a project in the Visual Studio solution explorer and selecting 'Add Reference...'.
 # Add the **using SimpleInjector;** directive on the top of the code file where you wish to configure the application.
-# Look at the [Usage|Using the Simple Injector] section in the documentation on how to configure and use the *Simple Injector*.
+# Look at the :doc:`Usage <using>` section in the documentation on how to configure and use the *Simple Injector*.
-# Look at the [More information|#More**information] section if you want to learn more or have any questions.
+# Look at the [More information|#More_information] section if you want to learn more or have any questions.

 A Quick Example
 ===============